cvitter/mattermost-bitbucket-bridge/README.md

-# Bitbucket Webhook bridge for Mattermost
+# Bitbucket Webhook Bridge (BWB) for Mattermost

-This repository is contains a Python Flask application that accepts webhooks from [Bitbucket Server](https://www.atlassian.com/software/bitbucket/server) and forwards them to the specified channel in a [Mattermost](https://mattermost.com) server.
+This repository is contains a Python Flask application that accepts webhooks from [Bitbucket Server](https://www.atlassian.com/software/bitbucket/server) and forwards them to the specified channel in a [Mattermost](https://mattermost.com) server via an incoming webhook.
+The bridge application supports a number of usage scenarios including:

+* One Bitbucket repository to one Mattermost incoming webhook (one to one);
+* Many Bitbucket repositories to many Mattermost incoming webhooks (many to many) and;
+* Many Bitbucket repositories to one Mattermost incoming webhook (many to one).

+Information on setting up for the different usage scenarios can be found below.

  **Import Notes**:
  * This application has only been tested with Bitbucket Server 5.10.1.